ezraroi/Human-AI-Collab/output/methods.md

 The innovation isn't discovering Self-Explanation (established literature)—it's recognizing that AI interaction naturally triggers it when properly structured, and that it's the cognitive science language for what Bion described psychoanalytically as Alpha-Function.
 Not inventing a new concept, but identifying an existing mechanism and showing how AI can trigger it systematically.

 ---

+## [METHOD] Touch Grass Protocol
+[Experiential] Domain: Synthesis, System Role: Method, Temporal: Dynamic

+A **withdrawal + return-to-baseline protocol** that ends (or pauses) AI-dialogue when **Emotional Scaffolding depletion markers** appear, in order to restore metabolic capacity and re-anchor validation in lived reality (A→B→A logic).
+**System Role**
+- **Recovery Architecture:** restores Sₑ via spacing (within-session + between-session). research\_components
+- **Boundary Enforcement:** prevents manic acceleration / collapse when the Human container is depleted.
+- **Ecological Re-anchoring:** forces “insight” back into non-digital life for persistence testing (return to baseline).

+**Name Rationale (Why “Touch Grass”)**
+The protocol is called “Touch Grass” as a deliberately plain reminder to **return from the dialogic/analytic field to lived, physical reality**.
+It signals that validation and recovery require re-entering baseline life—sleep, movement, sensory grounding, ordinary interaction—so the system can **replenish Sₑ** and test whether insights **persist outside the AI container**.
+The name is intentionally informal to interrupt escalation and prevent “one more turn” compulsion when metacognitive control is weakening.
+**Trigger Conditions (Phenomenological Markers)**
+- Tightness / irritability / impatience
+- Reduced ambiguity tolerance; urge for premature resolution
+- Teleological drift / loss of global aim (your “myopic” risk)

+**Protocol Steps (minimal, replicable)**
+1. **Stop (hard boundary):** end session or enforce a cooldown window.
+2. **Return to baseline (A):** physical, non-digital activity; sensory grounding; sleep if late.
+3. **No new theory-making:** prohibit “one more insight” loops during depletion.
+4. **Re-entry rule:** only resume when Sₑ markers reverse (spaciousness returns) and aim is re-stated.

+**Outputs**
+- Restored Sₑ capacity
+- A cleaner next session (less PSB risk, better Alpha-Function availability)
+- A natural test of which insights persist outside the dialogic field

+**Failure Mode**
+- Skipping withdrawal → Sₑ → 0 pattern → acceleration/collapse dynamics (your manic boundary condition framing).

+**Relations (Wiring)**
+- **Depends On:** Metacognition (monitoring + regulation)
+- **Restores:** Emotional Scaffolding
+- **Required By:** Time (within-session scale)

+- **Protects Against:** collapse/acceleration states; PSB-adjacent “high-velocity” bypass risk
+- **Methodological Analog:** ABA withdrawal/return-to-baseline logic
+methods

+---